mearlboro/Synch.Live/python/synch_live/camera/README.md

 The code in `emergence.py` is contributed by [Dr. Pedro Mediano](https://github.com/pmediano).

 ### `server`

-- `server.py` - runs a Flask app to stream footage and a web control panel for calibration and running experiments
+Contains the web app code structured using Flask blueprints.
+The app structure uses the following files:
+* `__init__.py` - initialises the Flask app and registers the individual page blueprints
+* `players_listener.py` - page to detect hat players connected to the local network and display links for them
+* `setup.py` and `setup_items.py` - web pages for running Ansible scripts from the web app. `setup.py` runs all Ansible scripts (note that this takes a long time to run). `setup_itmes.py` allows the user to select a specific script to run from a menu; at present this does not contain all possible scripts but could be extended to do so
+* `tracking.py` - page for setting experiment parameters (including calibration .yaml forms) and starting / stopping the experiment
+* `experiment.py` - page for viewing the experiment and switching between manual and emergence mode
-* `video.py` - helper code used for fetching frames from the sensor or from a video file and streaming
+* `download.py` - page for downloading data from the database

+Visual styling code is contained in the following sub-folders:

 * `templates/` - contains HTML templates used by the Flask server to render the web UI

-    * `index.html` - start and stop tracking, links to all pages
-    * `calibrate.html` - front-end to calibrate detector, tracking, camera
-    * `observer.html` - front-end to watch real-time experiment, and update the experimental behaviour (e.g. the task to be solved by players)
+* `static/` - contains CSS, .js and other static elements for rendering the web UI

+* `styles/` - contains Tailwind style code

 ### `tools`
 A package that can be used to run the tools in `core` for development and testing